Bums-ITSC-3155-F2025/Photo-App-Sprint-1/readme.md

 ## Purpose
 - This is our demonstration of the creation of a Photo App Sprint.
-Scrum phisolpghy was used in the creation of this project
+Scrum philosophy was used in the creation of this project